Boost.Text is composed of two main layers:

 There are a couple of assorted bits that were necessary or useful to have around

-when implementing various parts of Boost.Text: segmented_vector
+when implementing various parts of Boost.Text: segmented_vector, unencoded_rope,

-and trie
+and trie/trie_map/trie_set.

 The Unicode layer provides a few Unicode-related utility types, but is primarily comprised of the Unicode algorithms.
 These algorithms are done in the style of the standard algorithms, with range-friendly interfaces.
 For each of the unicode algorithms there is a corresponding view.
 There are algorithms for these Unicode operations:

-These algorithms are independent of the text
+These algorithms are independent of the text layer; it is possible to

-use Boost.Text as a Unicode library without using the text
+use Boost.Text as a Unicode library without using the text layer at all.

 The text